Shahstaa/SEB-2--WORD-SCRAMBLE/README.md

 Word Scramble Game challenges players to guess a scrambled word within a limited number of attempts.
 Choose from Easy, Medium, or Hard levels to test the vocabulary skills.

 ## Getting Started

-•	Deployed Game:
+1. Deployed Game:
-- Play the Game
+- Start/Play the Game
-•	Instructions:
+2. Instructions:
 - Select a difficulty level.
 - Guess the word by clicking letters or typing your guess.
 - Submit your guess and see if you’re correct!